ChemicalDice/ChemicalDice/docs/_build/html/_sources/pages/methods/FusionMethods.rst.txt

    kernel function and map the data into a lower-dimensional feature space.
 It is often used in machine learning to speed up kernel methods.
-5. **SEM (Structural Equation Modeling)**: SEM is a statistical technique that tests the causal relationships between multiple variables using a combination of regression and factor analysis.
-It is often used in social sciences to test theoretical models.
+5. **SEM (SpectralEmbedding )**: Spectral Embedding is a dimensionality reduction technique that uses the eigenvalues of a graph Laplacian to map data into a lower-dimensional space.
+It preserves the local and global structure of the data by capturing its intrinsic geometry.
+   This method is particularly effective for non-linear dimensionality reduction and manifold learning.
 6. **Isomap (Isometric Mapping)**: Isomap is a non-linear dimensionality reduction technique that preserves the global structure of the data by embedding it in a lower-dimensional space with a geodesic distance